How to Recover Deleted Table From SQL Server

 Steps to Recover Deleted Table From SQL Server

-Step 5.
+Step-5.
 Afterward, select an export option (SQL Server Database or SQL Server Compatible Scripts or CSL File Format) and fill all the export details accordingly.
 Finally, hit click the Export button for SQL server recover dropped table.

 Well, there are times when SQL Server users face disastrous situations in their databases.
 The scenarios could take place when the user accidentally deleted tables from the SQL Server database.
 Therefore, users must be aware of the methods to recover deleted table from SQL Server in case of any misadventure.